 The subject of law is vast and stretches from business law through to our individual rights against governing powers.
 Based on decades worth of successful teaching methods from the city’s world-renowned university, this Cambridge-based summer course in law gives you the chance to bring a specific subject of interest and use it to shape the course content.

-The tutorial style teaching means you get a much more immersive experience.
+The tutorial style teaching on our Cambridge law summer school means you get a much more immersive experience.
 A mixture of tutorials and smaller seminar style lectures provides you with the opportunity to receive feedback from a wide range of students.
-You also benefit from a decent amount of precious one-to-one tutor time.
-Whether you are tackling some of the ambiguities in the legal system or debating some of the language and societal evolutions that have led to changes in the legal field, you’ll soon see why past students have considered the learning style invaluable to their own development.
+You also benefit from a decent amount of precious one-to-one time with our Cambridge law tutors.
+Whether you are tackling some of the ambiguities in the legal system or debating some of the language and societal changes that have led to the evolution of the legal field, you’ll soon see why past students have considered the learning style invaluable to their own development.

 Michael Judkins is a practising solicitor of over 35 years experience, the majority of whichhas been gained in litigation and Court work.
 After graduating with a BA (Hons) Degree in Law from what is now the University of Wolverhampton, and subsequent qualification as a solicitor, he became a salaried Partner with a firm of lawyers in Kettering before moving to Ely, where the majority of his professional career has been spent.
 During this period, as a full partner within Ward Gethin Archer ( formerly Archer & Archer ), he developed the firm’s litigation practice in a number of areas and personally undertook a varied caseload, particularly specialising in criminal and employment law.